broadinstitute/Tangram/README.md

 ***
 ## How to run Tangram

 To install Tangram, make sure you have [PyTorch](https://pytorch.org/) and [scanpy](https://scanpy.readthedocs.io/en/stable/) installed.
 If you need more details on the dependences, look at the `environment.yml` file.
-Then clone this repo, and import as follows:
+To install and import tangram, please use the following code:

 ```
     pip install tangram-sc